-What territory's law typically governs the definitive agreements in the context of real estate business combinations?
+6 What territory's law typically governs the definitive agreements in the context of real estate business combinations?
 Which courts typically have subject-matter jurisdiction over a real estate business combination?

 Each US state has a separate corporate law regime that governs entities organised in the state.
-Because many entities in the US are organised in the state of Delaware, and because there is generally a high degree of comfort with the application of Delaware law, Delaware law is often selected to govern corporate and M&A purchase agreements.
+Because many entities in the United States are organised in the state of Delaware, and because there is generally a high degree of comfort with the application of Delaware law, Delaware law is often selected to govern corporate and M&A purchase agreements.
 REITs are frequently organised under Maryland law and are typically corporations.
 When Maryland law governs the REIT, Maryland law is often chosen to govern definitive agreements.

 Parties can also agree to submit to the exclusive jurisdiction of courts in a particular state and often a particular city.
 Courts in the state of New York, and specifically Manhattan, are often chosen.
 The Delaware Chancery Court is often chosen for public-company deals involving Delaware companies, and Maryland courts may be chosen for deals involving public Maryland REITs.
-Note that in certain circumstances the state whose courts are selected may be different from the state whose law applies to the documents.
+In certain circumstances the state whose courts are selected may be different from the state whose law applies to the documents.
 Relevant factors in determining the combination of law or jurisdiction relate to the selection of a neutral venue, convenience of the parties and sophistication of the judiciary.

-US securities laws and the rules of the US Securities and Exchange Commission (SEC) also apply to acquisitions of a publicly traded company.
+US securities laws and the rules of the Securities and Exchange Commission (SEC) also apply to acquisitions of a publicly traded company and US federal courts have jurisdiction over cases involving US federal securities laws.